"Every time you do the right thing it's good for business."

 • 2% increase in market share, by collaborating with a non-governmental organization (NGO) to open a new market segment

-Our expertise at quantifying the financial effects of adopting responsible operating practices includes the global supply chain.
+Our expertise at quantifying the financial effects on corporations of adopting responsible operational practices includes the supply chain.
 Corporations spend substantial resources on developing brand image and shareholder value, but their global reputation and earnings are inextricably tied to the labor, environmental, and human rights practices of partners and suppliers.

-Implementing a supplier code of conduct, a first step toward reducing risk inside the supply chain, can be fraught with administrative and logistical problems and unreliable results with costly reputation and financial consequences.
-In addition, successful supplier programs require frequent internal and independent monitoring and incentives to achieve the desired results.
+Implementing a sourcing strategy and supplier code of conduct, often the first steps toward reducing risk inside the supply chain, can be fraught with administrative and logistical problems, unreliable results, and costly reputation and financial consequences.
+In addition, successful sourcing programs often require frequent internal and independent supplier monitoring and incentives to achieve the desired results.

-By upgrading internal accounting and data collection systems, clients can regularly track and quantify the return on investment from a supplier code of conduct program so they and their suppliers understand better the financial returns of code implementation.
+By upgrading purchasing and data collection systems, clients can regularly track and quantify the return on investment from implementing a supplier code of conduct.
 Clients can also track how their investment in improving the working conditions of their suppliers has affected the economies and sustainability of surrounding communities.